zofienora/zofienora/README.md

 # Hi there, I'm Sophie 👋

-Welcome to my GitHub!
 I'm an aspiring Frontend Developer, passionate about the arctic, sports & books.
 I'm constantly learning, building, and sharing projects that solve real-world problems and spark curiosity.
 Here's a bit more about me:

 ---